sasoria/housing-prices/README.md

 # Housing-prices

 A simple cli that finds the latest Norwegian housing prices in a given location.
 The results are taken from finn.no.
+Currently the districts of Oslo is supported as locations.

 ### 🚀 Usage